andamira/devela/DOCS/VENDORED.md

 This project includes code adapted from various permissively licensed sources.

-Below is a list of derived works, their origins, and modifications.
+Below is a list of derived works, their origins, and relevant modifications.
 See linked files for detailed changes.

 ## Works under dual MIT OR Apache-2.0 licenses